Dk0519/Machine_Learning_A_to_Z/Supervised_ML/Supervised_Learning.md

 ---

-## 🔧 Supervised Learning Workflow
+## 🔧 Workflow of Supervised Learning

 1. Define the problem
-2. Collect and prepare data
+2. Collect and clean the data
 3. Preprocess the features
-4. Split data (Train/Test)
+4. Split into training and test sets
 5. Train the model
 6. Evaluate performance
 7. Tune hyperparameters